godlikemelancholy/L0-sybil-checker/README.md

 # L0-sybil-checker
-Easily and fast check if ur wallets in Sybil list
+Easily and fast check if ur wallets in Sybil list.

 How it works?